TartuNLP/grammar-worker/models/README.md

   of 10:1, giving emphasis to the more “standardized” texts and using the web texts to add variation to the dataset (6.6 million sentences, 89.9 million words).

-These models achieved the highest F0.5 score when experimenting with different training data.
-The spelling correction performance was tested on a set of 84 error-annotated Estonian A2–C1-level proficiency examination writings that contain 9,186 words and 309 spelling errors in total.
-Error correction precision was measured based on the top-ranked suggestion.
+These models achieved the best results when experimenting with different training data.
+The spelling error detection and correction performance was first tested on a set of 84 error-annotated Estonian A2–C1-level proficiency examination writings that contain
+9,186 words and 309 spelling errors.
+The test set, model outputs and description of the testing procedure can be found in a separate [repository](https://github.com/tlu-dt-nlp/Spell-testing).

-While the model trained on Estonian Web 2019 had the highest precision (74.4%) and F0.5 score (69.1), its recall (53.7%) was considerably lower than scored by the model trained on the Reference Corpus sample (67.0%), which, in turn, had a more modest precision (68.4%) and F0.5 score (68.1).
-This trade-off was best balanced by the model trained on the 10:1 Reference Corpus + Web sample, scoring 69.6% in precision and 60.2% in recall (F0.5 = 67.5).
-All three models outperformed the existing rule-based open-source speller Vabamorf in terms of precision (45.0%) and F0.5 score (48.4), whereas the latter had a higher recall (69.3%).
+While the model trained on Estonian Web 2019 has the highest error correction precision, its recall is considerably lower than scored by the Reference Corpus model, which, in turn, has more modest precision.
+This trade-off is best balanced by the model trained on the 10:1 Reference Corpus + Web sample.
+All three models outperform the existing rule-based open-source speller Vabamorf and the spell-checker used in MS Word.

+Spell-checking results benefit significantly from word replacements based on a list of reoccurring learner errors and expert corrections.
+The list was compiled on the basis of the Estonian Interlanguage Corpus data (excluding the test material) and contains appr.
+3,000 spelling errors.
+When using list-based preprocessing, our models achieve a higher error correction precision and F<sub>0.5</sub> score compared to Google Docs spelling and grammar checker.

 ### Evaluation results

 The GEC and spell-checking models have been evaluated individually and in combination, using a gold-standard test set of texts written by learners of Estonian as a second language.

-The [error-annotated test material](https://github.com/tlu-dt-nlp/m2-corpus) includes 156 learner writings taken from the [Estonian Interlanguage Corpus](https://evkk.tlu.ee/tools).
+The [error-annotated test material](https://github.com/tlu-dt-nlp/EstGEC-L2-Corpus) includes 156 learner writings taken from the [Estonian Interlanguage Corpus](https://elle.tlu.ee/tools).
 These consist of 2,029 sentences, evenly distributed between the proficiency levels A2, B1, B2, and C1.
 Adopting the M2 annotation format that indicates the error type, span, and correction, the following errors are distinguished: